jurek2006/angular-contract-hours/README.md

 It uses some features from **Angular Material** like inputs, buttons, chechbox.

-For generating PDF documents it uses together **jspdf** (https://github.com/MrRio/jsPDF) and **html2canvas** (https://html2canvas.hertzen.com/) - the latter simplifies producing styled content for PDFs.
+For generating PDF documents it uses together [**jspdf**](https://github.com/MrRio/jsPDF) and [**html2canvas** ](https://html2canvas.hertzen.com/) - the latter simplifies producing styled content for PDFs.
 With it you just need to generate elements with data as HTML and CSS, and html2canvas converts it to image which is easily placed in pdf by jspdf.
 (But html2canvas creates images only in low resolution, so it was needed to implement my own scaling solution, based on styling to make element to be very big - to get an image in high resolution after placing it on A4 sheet).

-**Moment.js** (https://momentjs.com/) helps working with dates (i.e. generating consecutive months, generating consecutive days in a month or getting a day of the week).
+[**Moment.js**](https://momentjs.com/) helps working with dates (i.e. generating consecutive months, generating consecutive days in a month or getting a day of the week).

-**lodash/cloneDeep** was used to prevent mutations of data handled in services and returned by its methods.
+[**lodash/cloneDeep**](https://www.npmjs.com/package/lodash) was used to prevent mutations of data handled in services and returned by its methods.

-To improve the quality of code I used **Prettier** & **tslint** during the development.
+To improve the quality of code I used [**Prettier**](https://prettier.io/) & **tslint** during the development.

+The application was published to GitHub Pages using [**angular-cli-ghpages**](https://www.npmjs.com/package/angular-cli-ghpages).
+I also used [**Ngrok**](https://ngrok.com/) during development to expose my local web server for testing on other devices.

 ## <span id="known-issues">Known issues</span>